Simone Bignall

-Simone Bignall is an Australian philosopher.
-She is Senior Researcher in Jumbunna Indigenous Nations and Collaborative Futures Hub at the University of Technology Sydney.
+Simone Bignall is an Australian political philosopher.
+She is a senior researcher in the Jumbunna Indigenous Nations and Collaborative Futures Hub at the University of Technology Sydney.
+Her academic work has focused on "excolonialism" (or "exit from colonialism") as a philosophy of collaborative transformation.

+Education

 Bignall completed her doctoral degree in Philosophy at the University of Sydney in 2007, supervised by Professor Moira Gatens.
-In 2010 she received a postdoctoral award and subsequently was appointed a Faculty Lecturer in Philosophy at the University of New South Wales.
+In 2010, she received a postdoctoral award and subsequently was appointed a Faculty Lecturer in Philosophy at the University of New South Wales.
 She joined the Office of Indigenous Strategy and Engagement at Flinders University of South Australia before taking up her current role at the University of Technology Sydney in 2019.

+Research

 Bignall's primary research interests fall within the field of postcolonial political philosophy, informed particularly by her work with Indigenous peoples engaged in sovereign Nation-building for self-determination and treaty.
 Her publications typically seek alliances between Indigenous Australian and contemporary European philosophies, aiming to find shared conceptual orientations.
 Her academic work is guided by a particular interest in the philosophical lineage from Spinoza to Deleuze and traverses critical posthumanism and continental philosophy, anarchism, colonial and postcolonial politics and culture, theories of embodiment and agency, feminism and ethics.